 6. Conceal Carry

-The best practical tactical pen is the one that looks like an ordinary pen, complete with a pocket clip (which makes it perfect for everyday carry) and ink cartridges so it can be used as a writing instrument, yet can still be used as a defensive weapon should the need arise in an emergency situation.
+The best tactical pen is the one that looks like an ordinary pen, complete with a pocket clip (which makes it perfect for everyday carry) and ink cartridges so that it can be used as a writing instrument, yet can still be used as a defensive weapon should the need arise in an emergency situation.

-One of the most important features of this pen is the anodized aluminum tip.
+One of the most important features of this UZI-TACPEN2 glass breaker pen is the anodized aluminum tip.
 Aluminum is a great material because it doesn’t bend, deform or break easily, and when it’s anodized, it’s even harder, meaning it can deliver the force you need in a fight-or-flight situation.
 Highly sturdy, with a good grip, it also has a glass breaker for emergency escapes.
 The pen requires a few twists to unscrew but that’s a minor inconvenience.
 The pocket clip is strong, too, but its sharp edge can be tough on your clothes so it might be worth filing it down.
 The main benefits and features of the best-selling Uzi Tactical Pen include:

 - Sturdy, hard-wearing pocket clip